 Once you see the ”Boot successfully repaired” message and a text document, you’re all done with this tool.
 Review your system information and the summary of the boot repair function and boot into your installed OSs.
 Then you can reboot the system to check if the problems are fixed.

 Step 2.
-Using Boot Repair Advanced options
+Using Boot Repair Advanced options in Ubuntu

 If you still have problems, there are many advanced options in Boot Repair.
 As you saw in the above image, there is an ”Advanced options” in Boot Repair which offers other repair options.
 To use them, click on the Advanced options to view the below menu in Boot repair.